With your feet on the air and your head on the ground,

 |Here, I was blank, too many awesome things collided simultaneously on my small little mind.
 Misty blue mountains, sun rising somewhere along the horizon, mountain peaks shining bright soaked in sunshine, clouds hovering above the valley, small little houses by the crop fields, trees gleaming with the first light of the day, a river flowing by, it was just too much for it all to sink in, well, the good thing is that I ended up clicking a picture.
 It was almost as if I could hear the song Watermark by Enya playing out in the background.|

-Ratul Upadhyay, ‘the man’ who’s been featured here on this page, happens to be a freelance hobbyist photographer and designer currently settled at New Delhi, India.
-You read that right, a hobbyist and not a professional because he firmly believes that the soul of an artist within a person dies once he considers himself a pro.
-His family belongs to the heart of the Himalayas (Himachal Pradesh, India) and henceforth proximity of these surroundings since childhood have made him much more aware of the beauty that surrounds a human being, adding that much needed dose of zing and vitality to what could very well turn out to be a mechanical, monotonous and mundane life.
+Ratul Upadhyay, the guy we're deciphering here, happens to be a hobbyist photographer and designer based out of New Delhi, India.
+You read that right, hobbyist and not a professional because he firmly believes that the process of expanding your horizon is incessant, and the art of exploration is limitless.
+His family belongs to the heart of the Himalayas (Himachal Pradesh, India) and henceforth proximity of these surroundings since childhood have made him much more aware of the mellifluousness that surrounds us, adding that much needed dose of zing and vitality to what could very well turn out to be a mechanical, monotonous and mundane life.

 His powerful images are part of contemporary iconography, and a cross section of his own personal interests with commercial nomenclatures.
 So there you have it, that’s about it!
-A completely self taught photographer, a self-proclaimed tech junky, loves his alternative & soft rock music, and for whom this life is nothing short of Awesome!
-Meet Ratul Upadhyay, academically a student of Information Technology and a freelance hobbyist designer in his spare time.
+A completely self taught photographer, a self-proclaimed tech junky, loves his alternative, indie & folk rock music, and for whom this life is nothing short of awesome!
+Meet Ratul Upadhyay, formerly a student of Information Technology and currently a freelance hobbyist designer in his spare time.